 How will my application be judged?

-Your application will be judged against the published criteria for the awards, as detailed in the Information for applicants document.
+Your application will be judged against the published criteria for the awards.

 Which countries are eligible?

 The eligible countries for an applicant’s work to be based in vary from one award to another.